Getting around in winter

 In these winter conditions, several elements impact trip planning:

-- Customer service telephone lines are busier because we receive more calls from people wanting to cancel a trip or inform us of a delay.
+- Customer contact centre telephone lines are busier because we receive more calls from people wanting to cancel a trip or inform us of a delay.

 Even a small accumulation of snow on the ground can impact the Transport adapté service